reydelo/travel-bot/README.md

 To run this app in your own workspace, follow these steps:

 1. [Create a Slack App](https://api.slack.com/apps)
-1. Add Client ID and Client Sectret credentials to contants.js
+1. Add Client ID and Client Sectret credentials to .env
 1. Turn on the feature "Interactivity".
 Use the url output from ngrok as the base url of the request url
 1. Turn on feature "Slash Commands" by adding a new command.
     - Add commands for `/train-request` and `/update-train-info`
     - The request url for each command should be `${baseUrl}/${command-name}`, i.e. https://1234567abc.ngrok.io/train-request
 1. "Install App to Your Team" in order to test and generate the token to ineract with the Slack API
-    - Add the "Bot User OAUth Access Token to constants.js
+    - Add the "Bot User OAUth Access Token to .env
     - Add the scopes "commands, users:read, users:read.email, chat:write"
 1. If everything is set up correctly, you should be able to run `/train-request` and `/update-train-info` from your slack workspace